ExchangeServices/API/Monitoring API/Monitoring API - Readme.txt

 	- Added properties

 1.0.5	Following changes has been done:
-	- Added support for preschool class
+	- Added support for import of aggregated absence for preschool class
 	- Changed "Lifecare Education API Services" to
 	"Tieto Education APIs".

+1.0.6	Following changes has been done:
+	- Added support for import of aggregated presence for preschool class